GiacomoValliPhD/openhdemg/docs/GUI_basics.md

     Offset Value : 0
     Automatic: != 0
     ```
     will result in automatic offset removal.
+In this case, the offset value is determined as the mean value of n samples at the beginning of the contraction (where n is equal to the value passed to Automatic).
 Moreover, specifying

     ```Python
     Offset Value : 0